Examples of Bolt Failures

 Wheel Stud Failures

-Some consider the cause of the problem to be due to a relaxation of the tension in the studs due to settling between the number of interfaces involved in the wheel assembly.
-Use of locking devices will not prevent relaxation and since the wheel integrity is dependent upon the friction grip provided by the stud tension, the relative looseness of the wheels will damage the studs and result in eventual wheel loss due to failure of the fixing.
-The recommended procedure is that following wheel replacement the wheel studs should be tensioned to the torque prescribed by the vehicle manufacturer and retensioned after a period of 30minutes or 40km to 80km road running.
+Some consider the cause of the problem to be due to a relaxation of the tension in the bolts due to embedding between the number of interfaces involved in the wheel assembly.
+Use of locking devices will not prevent relaxation and since the wheel integrity is dependent upon the friction grip provided by the stud tension, the relative looseness of the wheels will damage the bolts and result in eventual wheel loss due to failure of the fixing.
+The recommended procedure is that following wheel replacement the wheel bolts should be tensioned to the torque prescribed by the vehicle manufacturer and retensioned after a period of 30minutes or 40km to 80km road running.
+Wheel Bolt Failure

 The Institute of Road Transport Engineers investigations had found that wheels could come loose even though tight when checked.
-Stud tension and wheel clamping load were easy to maintain when the assembly was new, but deteriorated, with sometimes disastrous results, when wheels had been taken off many times and nuts continually retorqued.
+Bolt tension and wheel clamping load were easy to maintain when the assembly was new, but deteriorated, with sometimes disastrous results, when wheels had been taken off many times and nuts continually retorqued.
 Their conclusion was that nut torques were often insufficient to preserve tightness.
-Elastic yield of the wheel could cause nut slackness to develop and accelerate stud fatigue.
+Elastic yield of the wheel could cause nut looseness to develop and accelerate bolt fatigue.

-There are a number of devices on the market whose intention is to assist in preventing wheel loss and nut loosening.
+Historically at least, there are a number of devices on the market whose intention is to assist in preventing wheel loss and nut loosening.
 One such product is shown here.
-The Wheelsure product incorporates a left hand nut on top of the standard nut is used to ensure that no backing off is possible.
+The Wheelsure product incorporated a left hand nut on top of the standard nut is used to ensure that no backing off is possible.
 A cap fits over both nuts to lock them together.
+This product, although effective, was not popular in the market.

 Photo on the right shows a wheel fitted with plastic pointers which are used to give a visual indication of nut rotation.